sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 - We will provide Checkr with your legal name and E-mail address, so Checkr can contact you.
 Checkr will reach out directly to collect the necessary pieces of information to conduct the relevant background screens.
 You can see the information Checkr collects and how they use it in their [privacy policy](https://checkr.com/privacy-policy).

+**When filling out my background check, who should I list as my 'Most Recent Employer'?**
+- Please list your employer _immediately prior_ to Sourcegraph.

 **What happens if something shows up on my background check?**

 - Upon receipt of a Teammate’s background check results, Sourcegraph will conduct an individualized assessment of Covered Teammates with criminal convictions on a case-by-case basis.
 The fact that someone has a prior conviction does not automatically mean their working relationship with Sourcegraph will not commence or will be terminated.
 Sourcegraph considers relevant factors when reviewing results, including: